Bardo, False Chronicle of a Handful of Truths: Plot

 Silverio and his family attend a party held in his honor.
-He reunites with his siblings and extended family, to whom he is indifferent, and his adult daughter, Camila, whom he lavishes with attention.
+He reunites with his siblings and extended family, to whom he is indifferent, and his daughter, Camila, whom he lavishes with attention.
 When the talk show host scathingly criticizes Silverio's work, the filmmaker responds by insulting the host personally.
 Silverio eventually flees into the restroom, where he imagines reconciliations with his deceased father and mother.
 When he leaves his mother's apartment, he sees symbolic representations of historic atrocities in Mexico: hundreds of people signifying those kidnapped or killed by organized crime collapse in a commercial district, and Hernán Cortés sits atop a pile of corpses in the Zócalo, lecturing Silverio about the indigenous genocide.

 Before travelling back to Los Angeles, Silverio and his family vacation in Baja California, just as Amazon buys the state.
-Camila tells Silverio that she will quit her job in Boston to move back to Mexico, which Silverio tentatively welcomes.
+Camila tells Silverio that she will quit her job in Boston, Massachusetts, to move back to Mexico, which Silverio tentatively welcomes.
 The family decide to scatter Mateo's ashes in the ocean before leaving for the U.S., where they are treated with contempt by a Hispanic-American customs official.

 After Lorenzo reminds him of a time when his pet axolotls died, Silverio buys some as a surprise gift.
 On the L.A.
 Metro ride from the pet store (in a repeat of an earlier scene), Silverio has a violent stroke and is left unattended on the train for several hours.
 He languishes in a coma, and it is revealed that the events of the film so far have been his comatose brain's attempts to process his life experience.
 Camila accepts the award in Silverio's absence, and she and his other family members and friends sit by his bedside, holding conversations and playing songs or television broadcasts that have inadvertently affected his dreams.